aijose/CarND-Behavioral-Cloning/project_report.md

 the last convolutional layer was removed.
 The model obtained from this architecture also cleared the track with the fastest graphics quality setting but failed at more advanced graphics quality settings.
 Next, the last two convolutional layers were removed.
-With this setting, the model cleared the track for all the graphics quality settings.
+With this setting, the model cleared the track for most of the graphics quality settings.
 This was chosen to be the final configuration since eliminating further convolutional layers made the model perform poorly on the track even for the fastest graphics quality setting.
 Compared to the original model (95,471,419 parameters), the final model had only 78,427,579 parameters (i.e., 18% reduction).

 Shown below the performance of this final architecture on the train/validation data: